mozi30/YOLOMG/README.md

-# MGMD
+# YOLOMG
-Codes for the paper "Motion-guided small MAV detection in complex and non-planar scenes"
+Codes for the paper "YOLOMG: Extremely Small Drone-to-Drone Detection with Appearance and Pixel-level Motion Fusion"

+# Dataset
+ARD100 dataset